Corruption Perceptions Index: Scoring

-As stated by Transparency International in 2024, the level of corruption stagnates at the global level.
-Only 28 of the 180 countries measured by the CPI index have improved their corruption levels over the last twelve years, and 34 countries have significantly worsened.
+As stated by Transparency International in the 2023 Corruption Perceptions Index, the level of corruption was stagnating at the global level.
+Only 28 of the 180 countries measured by the CPI at that time had improved their corruption levels over the last twelve years, and 34 countries had significantly worsened.
 No significant change was recorded for 118 countries.
-Moreover, according to Transparency International, over 80 percent of the population lives in countries whose CPI index is lower than the global average of 43, and thus corruption remains a problem that affects the majority of people globally.
+Moreover, according to Transparency International, over 80 percent of the population lived in countries whose CPI score was lower than the global average of 43, and thus corruption remained a problem that affected the majority of people globally.

-Among the states with the most significant decline in the CPI are authoritarian states such as Venezuela, as well as established democracies that have been rated high for a long time, such as Sweden (decrease of 7, the current score 82) or Great Britain (decrease 3, current score 71).
-Other countries experiencing sharp declines include Sri Lanka, Mongolia, Gabon, Guatemala, and Turkey.
-In contrast, the most significant improvements in the CPI score over the last twelve years were recorded by Uzbekistan, Tanzania, Ukraine, Ivory Coast, the Dominican Republic and Kuwait.
+Among the states with the most significant score decline in the 2023 CPI were authoritarian states such as Venezuela, as well as established democracies that had been rated high for a long time, such as Sweden (decrease of 7, 2023 score 82) or Great Britain (decrease 3, 2023 score 71).
+Other countries experiencing sharp declines included Sri Lanka, Mongolia, Gabon, Guatemala, and Turkey.
+In contrast, the most significant improvements in the 2023 CPI score over the preceding twelve years were recorded by Uzbekistan, Tanzania, Ukraine, Ivory Coast, the Dominican Republic and Kuwait.

-2024 scores
+2025 scores

-Below are the scores for each country in the Corruption Perceptions Index.
-The scores reflect a country's transparency (i.e., the opposite of corruption), while the bar length demonstrates corruption.
+Below are the scores for each country in the Corruption Perceptions Index for 2025.
+The scores reflect a country's transparency (i.e., the opposite of corruption).